ChrisW-priv/PersonalVault/UNI/Differential maths/Intro.md

 6-8 pts for activity
 Final exam is 60 pts

-90.5 i wiecej na 5!
+90.5 i więcej na 5!

-32 pts -> no final exam (short path)
+32 pts -> no final exam (short path for 4)
 32-36 -> 4.5
 36-40 -> 5